Esri/arcgis-runtime-samples-android/kotlin/query-features-with-arcade-expression/README.md

 ## How it works

 1. Create a `PortalItem` using the URL and ID.
-2. Create a `Map` using the portal item.
+2. Create a `ArcGISMap` using the portal item.
 3. Set the visibility of all the layers to false, except for the layer named "RPD Beats  - City_Beats_Border_1128-4500".
 4. Set up a listener for taps on the map.
 5. Identify the visible layer where it is tapped using `mapView.identifyLayerAsync()` and get the feature.